 DEFRA: www.gov.uk/government/organisations/department-for-environment-food-rural-affairs

-Department for the Environment, Food and Rural Affairs has provided support through an air quality grant to support.
-Grants to Islington and Hackney in 2012 have funded the development the daily bulletins for each Borough and the apps to enable free dissemination.
+Department for the Environment, Food and Rural Affairs has provided support through air quality grants to member Councils.
+Grants to Islington and Hackney in 2012 funded the development of the daily bulletins for each Borough.
+A grant to Southwark and Lambeth Council in 2022 funded the re-development of the operational system using Cloud technology and the development of web APIs for integrating

 By subscribing to receive these alerts you agree to the following terms and conditions on the service.